 B is the amount (in dollars) that is for the time being a penalty unit under section 4AA of the Crimes Act 1914 of the Commonwealth.

-(7) The words “Summary conviction penalty” appearing in this Act in respect of an offence have the meaning and effect provided for in section 5 of The Criminal Code.
+(7) The words Summary conviction penalty appearing in this Act in respect of an offence have the meaning and effect provided for in section 5 of The Criminal Code.

 4. Act to bind the Crown